Tuesday, September 30, 2014

 Summary

-The concept of torsion has been introduced, with the analogue of the bending moment being a torque, , and the analogue of the curvature being the rate of twist of the beam, θ / .
-The elastic constant controlling the behaviour is the shear modulus, , and the sectional geometry analogue of the second moment of area, , is the polar second moment of area, IP.
+The concept of torsion has been introduced, with the analogue of the bending moment being a torque, T , and the analogue of the curvature being the rate of twist of the beam, θ / L .
+The elastic constant controlling the behaviour is the shear modulus, G , and the sectional geometry analogue of the second moment of area, I , is the polar second moment of area, IP.

 You should also have an appreciation of the nature of the stress distribution within an elastically deformed beam and you should understand that, for a metallic beam, it's possible that these stresses could exceed the yield stress, σY , so that plastic deformation could take place.
 In this case, there is a change in the relationship between the applied moment and the resultant curvature (so that a given increase in moment gives a larger increase in curvature).
 Furthermore, on removing the applied moment, the beam retains a residual curvature.
 Analogous phenomena can occur during torsion.
 These effects can be quantitiatively predicted.